DeepDiagnosis/ICSE2022/README.md

 # DeepDiagnosis: Automatically Diagnosing Faults and Recommending Actionable Fixes in Deep Learning Programs

-To use DeepDiagnosis, you need to add our callback as subclass in your keras.callbacks.py file.
+To use DeepDiagnosis, you need to add our callback as a subclass in your keras.callbacks.py file.

-The core principle of our callback to get a view on internal states and statistics of the model during training.
+The core principle of our callback is to get a view of the internal states and statistics of the model during training.

-Then you can pass our callback `DeepDiagnosis()` to the `.fit()` method of a model as following:
+Then you can pass our callback `DeepDiagnosis()` to the `.fit()` method of a model as follows:

 ```python
 callback = keras.callbacks.DeepDiagnosis(inputs, outputs, layer_number, batch_size, startTime)